aiidateam/aiida-quantumespresso/docs/source/user_guide/get_started/examples/ph_tutorial.rst

     builder.parameters = parameters

 You may be wondering why inputs like ``fildyn`` and ``prefix`` are not specified.
-These are set automatically by the ``PhCalculation`` plugin, and hence do not need to be provided.
-In fact, trying to run with these inputs in the parameters will fail, since they are blocked to only allow certain defaults and avoid issues with linking the ``ph.x`` calculation to e.g. future ``q2r.x`` calculations.
+These are set automatically by the ``PhCalculation`` plugin, and are blocked to only allow certain defaults and avoid issues with linking the ``ph.x`` calculation to e.g. future ``q2r.x`` calculations.
 Similarly, the ``ldisp`` and ``nq1`` inputs are not specified through the ``parameters`` input, but rather by the ``qpoints`` one, as we'll show in the next section.

 Q-points